Hannah's Desk

 Los Angeles

-I spent four years in Los Angeles — all of them at Occidental College, a small liberal arts school in Eagle Rock that shaped how I think more than any other single institution.
+My years in Los Angeles took the form of my undergraduate years at Occidental College, a small liberal arts school in Eagle Rock that shaped how I think more than any other single institution.
 I arrived as an eighteen-year-old from Fall City who knew she cared about international affairs but hadn’t yet found the analytical framework to do anything rigorous with that instinct.
 I left with a senior thesis awarded Distinction, a Phi Beta Kappa key, and a much clearer sense of the questions I wanted to spend my career on.

 The Department

 The professors in DWA pushed me to think about international relations in ways I wouldn’t have arrived at on my own.
-Professor Lan Chu helped me explore the intersection of religion and international relations — a connection I would never have thought to pursue without her courses and the one-on-one conversations that followed.
+Professor Lan Chu helped me explore the intersection of religion and international relations - a connection I would never have thought to pursue without her courses and the one-on-one conversations that followed.
 That thread runs through everything I’ve done since: my summer research fellowship on right-wing evangelicalism and US refugee policy, my senior thesis on ethnoreligious nationalism, and eventually my MPhil dissertation at Trinity.
+Professor Anthony Chase inspired me to look more critically at the relationship between gender and nationalism, a conversation from our office hours about my senior thesis that became the driving force behind my MPhil dissertation.
 The intellectual trajectory that defines my work now was shaped in large part by relationships with faculty who took my questions seriously and showed me where they led.

-My senior thesis — Pro Deo et Patria: The Rise of Ethnoreligious Nationalism in the 21st Century — was a comparative study of the US and Türkiye, examining how religious identity is mobilised in service of exclusionary political projects.
+My senior thesis - Pro Deo et Patria: The Rise of Ethnoreligious Nationalism in the 21st Century - was a comparative study of the US and Türkiye, examining how ethnic and religious identity are mobilised in the service of exclusionary political projects.
 It was one of six theses in the department awarded Distinction that year.
 The summer before, I’d received the Walter B. Gerken Fellowship for Public Policy to conduct independent research on evangelical influence on US refugee policy under the Bush and Trump administrations, which I presented at the Occidental Undergraduate Summer Research Conference.
-Alongside my own research, I worked as a research assistant for Professor Chu — editing academic writing, updating syllabi, conducting literature reviews, and building annotated bibliographies for her projects.
+Alongside my own research, I worked as a research assistant for Professor Chu, editing academic writing, updating syllabi, conducting literature reviews, and compiling annotated bibliographies for her projects.

 The Young Initiative and Student Government